strykeforce/classroom/src/swerve/paths.md

 ---

 In a perfect world, the robot would exactly follow the desired trajectory.
-In the real world, physical effects such as intertia and friction create some error.
+In the real world, physical effects such inertia and friction create some error.

 ![Test run of the 2018 Jif robot](img/pathweaver/motion_profile.svg){width=80%}